macromeer/macromeer.github.io/README.md

 ## About Me

-Biophysicist and computational biologist with extensive experience in advanced bio-image analysis and mechanistic modeling of cellular processes.
+Biophysicist and computational biologist with extensive experience in advanced bioimage analysis and mechanistic modeling of cellular processes.
 Expert in developing custom algorithms for microscopy data analysis, combining classical image processing techniques with deep learning approaches.
 Currently developing and applying automated image analysis pipelines to study cellular dynamics in zebrafish heart regeneration, with a proven track record of bridging quantitative image analysis with mechanistic modeling in developmental biology.

 ## Experience